KILTprotocol/docs/docs/concepts/02_Credentials/05_verification.md

 - The claim actually belongs to the claimer presenting it
 - The claim contains the information that the verifier is interested in

-## Presenting a Credential
+## Presenting a Credential with Selective Disclosure

 The claimer can decide how much of the information in their credential they wish to reveal before they send it to the verifier.
 They can choose to hide attributes and thus only disclose a subset of the data.
-For example, if sending a driving licence to confirm their age, they may want to show only their name and date of birth, while withholding their address and any other details.
+For example, if sending a driving license to confirm their age, they may want to show only their name and date of birth, while withholding their address and any other details.
 This improves the privacy of the claimer since they only need to show attributes that are required in the specific context.

 ## Verifying a Credential